Eigen-Factors a Bilevel Optimization for Plane SLAM of 3D Point Clouds: Experiments

 \subsection{RGBD}

 The second stage of evaluation includes quality estimation on RGBD data.
-Since evaluation considers only back-ends, we take RGBD sequences from the EVOPS benchmark~\cite{kornilova2022} with pre-labeled planes.
-Benchmark has labeled data for ICL NUIM and TUM RGBD dataset.
+Since the evaluation considers only back-end processes, we take RGBD sequences from the EVOPS benchmark~\cite{kornilova2022} with pre-labeled planes.
+This benchmark has labeled data for ICL NUIM and TUM RGBD dataset.
 TUM RGBD has only small pieces of trajectories covered by enough amount of planes, therefore only ICL NUIM data is used.

-\textbf{Setup} For evaluation, we randomly sample 50 different subsequences, whose length is 30 consecutive frames.
+\textbf{Setup.} For evaluation, we randomly sample 50 different subsequences, whose length is 30 consecutive frames.
 For every subsequence, the poses in original trajectory are perturbed in the range from 0.001-0.15 degrees and 0.001-0.15 meters.
 Two configuration of ICL NUIM dataset are used: original and one that emulates Kinect noise.
 For evaluation, Relative Pose Error is used for translation and rotation parts independently.

-\textbf{Results and discussion} Qualitative example of pose perturbation and later alignment by EF is depicted in Fig.~\ref{fig_icl_example}.
+\textbf{Results and discussion.} A qualitative example of pose perturbation and later alignment by EF is depicted in Fig.~\ref{fig_icl_example}.
 Since all methods give good map for visual quality assessment, only one method is chosen for visualization.
 Results of evaluation with metrics are presented in Fig.~\ref{icl_eval}.
-On depth data without noise, $\pi$-Factor and BAREG show the best results, EF is the second but still with very small error and BALM shows good results only on small perturbations, whereas later diverges, that could be explained by interference with the front-end error.
-On data that emulates Kinect noise the situation changes~--- EF shows the best performance, downgrading one order with respect to data without noise, the second one result is demonstrated by $\pi$-Factor which error is two orders more than on original synthetic data, BAREG is the third one with 3 orders worse quality.
-The same as in previous synthetic experiments, EF, $\pi$-Factor and BAREG demonstrate almost constant error among all ranges of perturbation.
-To sum up, in this experiment setting EF shows more stable results when the data is close to real in comparison to other methods that degrade drastically when more noisy data is provided.
+On depth data without noise, all methods provide excellent results: $10^{-4}$ is a minuscule error.
+Surprisingly BALM provides worse results than expected, where in the similar synthetic the method performed well.
+The only difference with the synthetic experiment is that planes are observed non-consecutively with poses, so some poses fail to observe a plane, while in the synthetic evaluation, all planes are observed consecutively throughout the trajectory.
+BAREG performs better since there are more points per plane, favoring their strategy of estimating planes at each pose.